nodebox/nodebox.github.io/node/documentation/tutorial/animation.md

 * Create an ellipse node and set **Width** and **Height** to **200.0**.
 * Create a resample node and set **Length** to **25.0**.
 Connect ellipse1 to it's **Shape** port.
-* Create a to point node to get the path of resample translated into points.
+* Create a [point node](/node/reference/corevector/point.html) to get the path of resample translated into points.
 Connect resample1 to it.
 * Create a quad curve node.
-Connect to points1 to it's first point port.
+Connect points1 to it's first point port.
 Set **T** to **70.0** and **Distance** to **-100**.
 This node needs a second port input.
 We will provide it by shifting the list of points that we have by 1 so each quad curve will make a connection from itself (point) to it's direct neighbour(point).
 * Create a shift node and connect to points1 to it.
 Leave **Amount** to **1**.

 ![Seastar step 1](animation-seastara.png)